 Pot-bellied pigs generally have voracious appetites and will eat nearly anything that you offer them.
 Unfortunately, they are also very prone to obesity which can lead to foot and joint problems, as well as other health issues.
 In addition to the health implications, they can also become very persistent and pesky beggars for foods they shouldn't have and can even learn to open the refrigerator in their search for tasty treats.
-Thankfully, by learning what a pig should eat, feeding the proper food, limiting treats, and developing a feeding routine you can help prevent these problems in your own pig.
+Thankfully, by learning what a pig should eat, feeding the proper food, limiting treats, and developing a feeding routine, you can help prevent these problems with your own pig.

 Packaged Diets for Pot Bellied Pigs